 What causes status epilepticus?

 In children, the main cause of status epilepticus is an infection with a fever.
+Children with severe, refractory seizure disorders can also have status epilepticus.
 In adults, the common causes are:

 - Imbalance of substances in the blood, such as low blood sugar